18 August 2026 · Dispute & reduce

 Can I challenge an FTA penalty?

 Yes, through the reconsideration process, provided you apply within the required timeframe with proper grounds and evidence.
+It is a formal written submission, not an informal request for leniency.

 What grounds work best?